Employee recognition programs are a game plan for engaging and rewarding employees.

 “Low employee engagement costs companies $450 to $500 billion per year.” — The Conference Board

 Setting up a strong employee engagement recognition program isn’t a happy accident.
 It takes deliberate effort and company-wide commitment.
-That’s why we’re here to guide you through how to engage and recognize employees the right way in 2023!
+That’s why we’re here to guide you through how to engage and recognize employees the right way!

 Why is it important to build an employee recognition program?